ajaygunalan/ajaygunalan.github.io/_includes/projects/motor/src/motor.md

 % Study of PMSM/BLDC Motor: Design, Dynamics, Drive
-& Ajay G
+% Ajay G

 ### Introduction ###

    What is a robot?

-   A robot is a bunch of actuator connected by a link(a structure).
+   <p style="text-align: justify;">A robot is a bunch of actuator connected by a link(a structure).
 Actuators, being one of the fundamental element of a robot, will determine the core capabilities and limitation of a robot.
    Thus a thorough understanding of the actuator will help us to optimise it based upon our requirment.

-   In this article we restrict ourself to Electromagnetic Actuator (Motors), since it is the most widely used one and has a higher energy efficiency compared to others like hydraulic, pneumatic, etc..

-   Out of all the various type of motor like Induction, Reluctance, PMSM/BLDC, DC, Stepper, etc...
+   In this article we restrict ourself to Electromagnetic Actuator (Motors), since it is the most widely used one and has a higher energy efficiency compared to others like hydraulic, pneumatic, etc. Out of all the various type of motor like Induction, Reluctance, PMSM/BLDC, DC, Stepper, etc.
    I'll be focusing on only BLDC/PMSM Motors due to its superior perfomance compared to others.
    However most of the concepts you learn here, will be helpful for understanding other motors too.

-   Our goal is to understand various factors of EM actuator which influences the perfomance and hopefully to justify why **pancake shaped, Quasi Direct-Drive PMSM/BLDC motor, with 4Q control drivers & SEA** will be the norm of the robotics in future.
+   Our goal is to understand various factors of EM actuator which influences the perfomance and hopefully to justify why **pancake shaped, Quasi Direct-Drive PMSM/BLDC motor, with 4Q control drivers & SEA** will be the norm of the robotics in future.</p>

 ### Basic Terminology ###